EthEmbedded/Raspi-Eth-Install/README.md

 ####What now?

-*To learn more about Ethereum get involved!*
+*To learn more about Ethereum.org get involved!*

 A great place to start are the forums at https://forum.ethereum.org/